aditya230302/CODE-COLLECTION/SQL_Notes.md

 - OLAP is used for data preparation in data data warehouses.
 - It is a computing method that allows users to easily and selectively extract data.
 - It is used to query data in order to analyze it from different point of views.
-- OLAP buisness intelligence often helps in trend analysis, financial reporting, sales forecasting, budgeting and other planning processes.
+- OLAP business intelligence often helps in trend analysis, financial reporting, sales forecasting, budgeting and other planning processes.
 - OLAP helps in making data mart.
 - OLAP maintains data in a cubical structure.
 - Examples of OLAP Tools: IBM Cognos, Oracle OLAP, Tableau, Domo, Sisense, and Reveal.